Kaolla/acts_as_bookable/README.md

   * `:none`
   * `:fixed`
   * `:range`
-* `:capacity_type`: Specifies how the `amount` of a booking (e.g. number of people of a restaurant reservation) affects the future availability of the bookable.
+* `:capacity_type`: Specifies how the `quantity` of a booking (e.g. number of people of a restaurant reservation) affects the future availability of the bookable.
 Allowed values are:
   * `:none`
   * `:open`
   * `:closed`